Support Us Button Widget

 Eat: On-site dining at Keeneland Track Kitchen is the perfect way to start off your day.
 Fuel up with biscuits + gravy, and you might even get to say hay to a jockey.

-Shop: Weather in Lexington can be unpredictable, so we always suggest bringing a few layers like a stylish pullover from Morton James.
-For sunnier days, snag a pair of sunglasses from Shady Rays to pair with a sundress from Ada & Lo or sports coat from Logan’s of Lexington.
+Shop: Weather in Lexington can be unpredictable, so we always suggest bringing a few layers like this half trench coat from Peacocks & Pearls.
+For sunnier days, snag a pair of sunglasses from Shady Rays to pair with a fall dress from Monkee’s of Lexington or sports coat from Logan’s of Lexington.

 More from LEXtoday